Michael Bigg

-Michael Andrew Bigg (December 22, 1939 – October 18, 1990) was an English-born Canadian marine biologist who is recognized as the founder of modern research on killer whales.
-With his colleagues, he developed new techniques for studying killer whales and, off British Columbia and Washington, conducted the first population census of the animals anywhere in the world.
-Bigg's work in wildlife photo-identification enabled the longitudinal study of individual killer whales, their travel patterns, and their social relationships in the wild, and revolutionized the study of cetaceans.
+Michael Andrew Bigg (December 22, 1939 – October 18, 1990) was a Canadian marine biologist who founded modern research on killer whales (orcas).
+With his colleagues, he developed new techniques for studying these apex predators off British Columbia and Washington, conducting the first population census of the animals anywhere in the world.
+Bigg's work in wildlife photo-identification enabled the study of individual killer whales over years and decades, including their travel patterns and their social relationships within their family groupings (pods), and so revolutionized the study of cetaceans.

 Early life

-Michael Andrew Bigg was born in London in 1939, and his family moved to the west coast of Canada when he was eight years old.
+Michael Andrew Bigg was born in London in 1939.
+In the aftermath of World War II, his family emigrated to the west coast of Canada when he was eight years old.
 In his youth, Bigg enjoyed exploring the British Columbia wilderness.
-According to his father, newspaper publisher Andy, Michael's early life experiences ingrained in him an immense love of nature.
-Bigg attended Cowichan Senior Secondary School in Duncan, and then the University of British Columbia, where he studied falcons, water shrews, and harbor seals.
+According to his father, newspaper publisher Andy Bigg, Michael's early life experiences ingrained in him an immense love of nature.
+Bigg attended Cowichan Senior Secondary School (now Quw'utsun Secondary School) in Duncan, and then the University of British Columbia in Vancouver, where he studied falcons, water shrews, and harbor seals.
 His PhD, awarded in 1972, was based on the reproductive ecology of harbor seals.

 Killer whale research

 In recent decades, the public has come to appreciate and be fascinated by killer whales.
-However, for at least a century before the mid-1960s, killer whales were widely feared as dangerous, savage predators, a reputation based on rumor and speculation.
+However, before the mid-1960s, killer whales were widely feared as dangerous, savage predators, a reputation based on rumor and speculation.
 In the waters of the Pacific Northwest, the shooting of killer whales was accepted and even encouraged by local governments and moreover by other governments throughout the world.
-During the mid-'60s and early 1970s, a change in global opinion saw the development of public & scientific awareness of the species, starting with the first live-capture and display of a killer whale known as Moby Doll that had been harpooned off Saturna Island in 1964.
+During the mid-'60s and early 1970s, a change in global opinion saw the development of public & scientific awareness of the species, starting with the first live-capture and display of a killer whale known as Moby Doll that had been harpooned off Saturna Island in 1964 and the impact of scientific research on this animal.